apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 #### Native Maps Configuration

-As mentioned, Accumulo will use the native libraries if they are found in the expected location and `tserver.memory.maps.native.enabled` is set to `true` (which is the default).
+As mentioned, Accumulo will use the native libraries if they are found in the expected location and [tserver.memory.maps.native.enabled] is set to `true` (which is the default).
 Using the native maps over JVM Maps nets a noticeable improvement in ingest rates; however, certain configuration variables are important to modify when increasing the size of the native map.

-To adjust the size of the native map, increase the value of `tserver.memory.maps.max`.
+To adjust the size of the native map, modify the value of [tserver.memory.maps.max].
+When increasing this value, it is also important to adjust the values below:

-By default, the maximum size of the native map is 1GB.
-When increasing this value, it is also important to adjust the values of `table.compaction.minor.logs.threshold` and `tserver.walog.max.size`. `table.compaction.minor.logs.threshold` is the maximum number of write-ahead log files that a tablet can reference before they will be automatically minor compacted. `tserver.walog.max.size` is the maximum size of a write-ahead log.
+* [table.compaction.minor.logs.threshold] - maximum number of write-ahead log files that a tablet can reference before they will be automatically minor compacted
+* [tserver.walog.max.size] - maximum size of a write-ahead log.

 The maximum size of the native maps for a server should be less than the product of the write-ahead log maximum size and minor compaction threshold for log files:

-`$table.compaction.minor.logs.threshold * $tserver.walog.max.size >= $tserver.memory.maps.max`
+    $table.compaction.minor.logs.threshold * $tserver.walog.max.size >= $tserver.memory.maps.max

 This formula ensures that minor compactions won't be automatically triggered before the native maps can be completely saturated.

 Subsequently, when increasing the size of the write-ahead logs, it can also be important to increase the HDFS block size that Accumulo uses when creating the files for the write-ahead log.
-This is controlled via `tserver.wal.blocksize`.
-A basic recommendation is that when `tserver.walog.max.size` is larger than 2GB in size, set `tserver.wal.blocksize` to 2GB.
+This is controlled via [tserver.wal.blocksize].
+A basic recommendation is that when [tserver.walog.max.size] is larger than 2GB in size, set [tserver.wal.blocksize] to 2GB.
 Increasing the block size to a value larger than 2GB can result in decreased write performance to the write-ahead log file which will slow ingest.